teliamogh7578/teliamogh7578/README.md

 ###

-<p align="left">## About Me<br><br>- 🔭 I’m currently working on full-stack projects and improving my problem-solving skills <br>- 🌱 I’m currently learning Machine Learning, React, and deeper JavaScript concepts <br>- 👯 I’m looking to collaborate on interesting open-source or student tech projects <br>- 🤔 I’m looking for help with scaling project <br>- 💬 Ask me about Python, JavaScript, AI/ML, or project building<br>- 📫 How to reach me: LinkedIn or email </p>
+<p align="left">## About Me<br><br>- 🔭 I’m currently working on full-stack projects and improving my problem-solving skills <br>- 🌱 I’m currently learning Machine Learning, React, and deeper JavaScript concepts <br>- 👯 I’m looking to collaborate on interesting open-source or student tech projects <br>- 🤔 I’m looking for help with scaling project <br>- 💬 Ask me about JavaScript, React, AI or project building <br>- 📫 How to reach me: LinkedIn or email </p>

 ###